You Should Know What a Will and a Lasting Power of Attorney (LPA) are

 - You can decide on how your estate’s distribution will be.
 A will allows you to determine what will happen to your estate once you die.
 If you do not have a will when you die, it cannot be guaranteed that your desires are going to be executed.
 Having one is going to help minimize family feuds that may happen because of your estate.
 In addition, it determines everything about where your estate will go.

-- It is important if other people depend on you.
-Writing your will is a lot more important if there are children or family member(s) who are financially dependent on you.
+- It is essential if other people depend on you.
+Writing your will is critical if there are children or family member(s) who are financially dependent on you.
 It’s also crucial if you wish to leave something to those who are not part of your immediate family.

 - Reduce inheritance tax – A will helps reduce the inheritance tax that needs to be paid based on your property’s value and the amount of money you left.